makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

   * multidisciplinary: linguistics, computer science, medicine, and psychology to use social media to automatically determine the mental state [19, 30]
-    * [19] SC Guntuku, DB Yaden, ML Kern, LH Ungar, and JC Eichstaedt Detecting depression and mental illness on social media: integrativ review Current Opinion in Behavioral Sciences 18 (2017), 43–49
+    * [19] SC Guntuku, DB Yaden, ML Kern, LH Ungar, and JC Eichstaedt Detecting depression and mental illness on social media: integrat review Current Opinion in Behavioral Sciences 18 (2017), 43–49
     * [30] Michelle Morales, Stefan Scherer, and Rivka Levitan.
       A cross-modal review of indicators for depression detection systems